jhui/jhui.github.io/_posts/2017-01-15-Machine-learning-regression-and-logistic-regression.markdown

 \end{bmatrix}
 $$

-Recall the optimized $$w$$ for a MSE cost function with a L2 regularization is:
+Recall the optimized $$w$$ for a linear regression using MSE + L2 regularization is:

 $$
 \begin{split}